tfulanchan/academy/docs/credit/CredtAdvisor-6-43.md

 + Real Estate Refinance Company: a joint stock company licensed to engage in real estate refinance activities.

 SAMA shall, pursuant to the Real Estate Finance Law and Implementing Regulations thereof, regulate the real estate finance sector.
 For this purpose, SAMA may:
-1. License real estate finance companies to engage in real estate finance activities in accor -dance with the provisions of the Real Estate Finance Law, Finance Companies Control Law and their regulations.
+1. License real estate finance companies to engage in real estate finance activities in accordance with the provisions of the Real Estate Finance Law, Finance Companies Control Law and their regulations.
 2. Allow banks to engage in real estate finance activities through the ownership of dwellings for finance purposes, in accordance with the Real Estate Finance Law and Implementing Regulations thereof.
 3. License a joint stock company (or more) for real estate refinance according to market needs.
 The Public Investment Fund may become a co-owner of such company.
 SAMA shall approve nominations for board membership.
 Licensed finance entities may also become co-owners of such company.
 A portion of the shares of the company shall be offered to the public in accordance with the Capital Market Law.
 4. License cooperative insurance companies to cover real estate finance risks in accordance with the Cooperative Insurance Companies Control Law.